mcdemarco/the-new-kitchen-cookbook/pasta/macncheese.md

 # Mac and Cheese

 The recipe was online briefly, but I assume it is gone already.
+The recipe sounds quick because the time is all hidden in the bringing the milk to a full boil step.

+Serves: 4--6

 ![panko mac'n'cheese](../images/macNcheese3.png)

 ## Ingredients